Sprinter Van Expedited Transportation

 • LTL transit timelines do not meet delivery requirements

-• A full truckload would be significantly underutilized
+• A full truckload would be underutilized

 • Delivery windows are narrow

-• The freight benefits from direct routing
+• The freight benefits from direct routing with limited handoffs

 Frequently Asked Sprinter Van Questions